tnoonanjr/cyber-lab/lab4/README.md

 # Lab 4 - Web Programming & Phishing Attacks

 ## Question 1 - Access the web page
-Using ssh tunneling access the web page with your given username and password.
+Using ssh tunneling access the mock bank web page with your given username and password (no code necessary).

 ## Question 2 - Crack a user's account
 Given a file of common passwords send requests to the http server to log in until you find a successful log in.